 - The higher course is designed to prepare pupils for study of mathematics at A-level by equipping them with a strong grounding in algebra, number, shape and data. - Both the higher and foundation courses prepare students for the use of mathematics in the world of work and every day life.
 There is a focus on the practical use of mathematics with more application to real life problems than in previous exams.

-Foundation GCSE grades 1-5 Higher GCSE grades 4-9 How will I be assessed?
+Foundation GCSE grades 1-5 Higher GCSE grades 4-9

-AQA GCSE Mathematics involves sitting three papers: Paper 1 Non- Calculator Written exam: 1hour 30mins Paper 2 and Paper 3 Calculator Each paper being 1 hour 30mins Each paper is out of 80 marks
+AQA GCSE Mathematics involves sitting three written exam papers: Paper 1 Non- Calculator.
+1hour 30mins Paper 2 Calculator.
+1hour 30mins Paper 3 Calculator.
+1hour 30mins